jeffubayi/Landing-page/_posts/2020-2-16-frontend-security.md

 allow only certain file types to get upload.
 Refer to this for more.
 . . .

-##2.
-BewareOf Hidden Fields or Data Stored in Browser Memory
+## 2. Beware of Hidden Fields or Data Stored in Browser Memory
 If we add input `type="hidden"` to hide sensitive data in pages or add them in the browser localStorage , sessionStorage , cookies and think that’s safe, we need to think again.
 Everything added to the browser can be accessed by the attacker easily.